volkovwashere/german-article-classifier/README.md

 # German Article Classifier
 <!-- ABOUT THE PROJECT -->
 ## About The Project
 There are many great text classifiers for english text, however for other languages there is less.
-For that reason, I created a gemrnal article classifier REST API based on the dataset: https://tblock.github.io/10kGNAD/.
+For that reason, I created a german article classifier REST API based on the dataset: https://tblock.github.io/10kGNAD/.
 For the backend model two models was used, XGBoosted trees (with catboost) and a simple Bi-LSTM neural network with pytorch.
 The data analysis can be found in the DATAANALYSIS.md and the model comparison and training results can be found in the PERFORMANCEANALYSIS.md files.

 ## Built with
 The application was built with: